Esri/LRSAddressDataManagement/README.md

 ## Requirements

-* ArcGIS Pro licensed with the Location Referencing extension
+* ArcGIS Pro authorized with a Standard or Advanced license and the Location Referencing extension

 ## Resources